Professional supervision for art therapists at every stage of practice

 Join a warm, supportive, and clinically grounded supervision network which is facilitated by practice owner Sandra Hewitt-Parsons.

-Sandra offers guidance tailored for art therapy students, new professionals, and experienced clinicians, particularly those working within or identifying with the Disability community.
+Sandra offers guidance tailored for art therapy students, emerging professionals, and experienced clinicians, particularly those working within or identifying with the Disability community.
 She is an experienced art therapist and supervisor (RCAT-S) who brings a wealth of lived experience in life with a disability in both clinical and community settings.

 Who this group is for: